 Whatever your long term career goals, we’re here to support you.
 Through an open dialogue, we help our people to build the capabilities, experiences and networks they need to boost their careers.

 Steering the right course

-Home > unspun > Steering the right course
+Home > unspun > unspun 33 - Making a success of digital transformation > Steering the right course

 If digital transformation can sometimes feel like a voyage into the unknown, how do you steer the right course?
 Here we highlight five key factors to lead transformation successfully.

 There’s no getting away from it – while technology-enabled change is not new, the nature, pace of change and technologies available make digital transformation quite different.
 But there’s one thing that remains unchanged and as critical as ever: without the right kind of leadership the transformation will fail, or at best fall short.
 So what does it take to lead a successful digital transformation?

 Joining the organisational dots is always important but never more so than with digital, where seamless connections with customers and consumers, with colleagues, co-creators and suppliers are at the heart of creating value – faster and for longer.
 As leader, your job is to champion these connections in all their great variety.

 Speed’s the thing with digital, but it can also be your downfall.
 It’s tempting to rush ahead with any number of initiatives because that’s what others seem to be doing.
 And there will be no shortage of people advising you to do just that.
 Pause.
 There’s a better way to get there quicker.
 And it starts with taking a moment, or maybe a little bit longer, to plot out where ‘there’ is, and the way points to get you there.